-Bridge is a free 11-week program that teaches advanced software development — you can think of us as a masterclass for becoming an in-demand developer.
+Bridge is a free 11-week program that teaches advanced front-end development — you can think of us as a masterclass for becoming an in-demand developer.
 We meet in person twice a week, in small class sizes, to work on real-world projects and learn modern technical best practices from expert developers.
 Bridge goes beyond the typical classroom experience: our team is committed to providing a supportive environment where women, agender, and non-binary professionals can learn, ask questions, and build on their technical skills.
 At the end of the course you'll leave with greatly increased confidence, a project for your portfolio, and experience with highly-sought-after technologies taught by industry experts.

 In addition to our up to date technical content, we’ll level up your confidence with interview practice, teach you the ropes of Agile product development, and give you a chance to take a project to production with a team so that you can confidently pursue your next challenge in software development and accelerate your career.